kovartravis/C-Compiler/README.txt

 Both the bracketed statement issue and the order of operations issue go back to choices I made in assignment 2.
 If I could start over from nothing I would have made a lot of different design choices, coding assignment 4 made me see all of the bad choices I made when generating the tree.

+This is a great project to learn compilers with!